Do you have crazy ideas that you want to bring into reality?

 But in order to acquire the filming permits, it takes an average time of 15-20 working days so this needs to have prepared in advance!

-How NFP Helps in Permits and Licenses?
+How NFP Helps in Permits and Licenses in Nepal?

 Nepal film production has a team of experienced production experts that specialize in acquiring permits and clearing customs at the airport.
 Having worked in 131 productions already, we know our way through the tedious system and paper works.